Infected Blood Compensation

 As such, it is impossible to provide an average or estimate of how much compensation you could be owed without understanding the details of your situation.
 To learn how much compensation you could be eligible to claim, contact the team at JMW today.
 We will discuss your circumstances and advise you on how much you could claim, and how to get started.

-If you are eligible for compensation as a result of failures in screening in the 1970s-1990s, the amount of compensation you can claim will depend on the terms of any compensation scheme set up by the government.
+If you are eligible for compensation as a result of failures in screening in the 1970s-1990s, the amount of compensation you can claim will depend on the terms of the compensation scheme currently being set up by the government.

 Talk to Us